jonasmb/curlnoisejittering/README.md

 ---

-This repository specifically contains the Python code used for the 2D direct method and comparisons with other methods.
+This repository contains the Python code used for the 2D direct method and comparisons with other methods.
+The comparisons are shown in Figure 4.
-A ShaderToy producing images qualitatively identical to Figure 5 using our implicit method is available [here](https://www.shadertoy.com/view/Dd3yW4).
+A ShaderToy demo able to produce the images in Figure 5 of the paper (using our implicit method) is available [here](https://www.shadertoy.com/view/Dd3yW4).

 ## Dependencies